kahraman-mustafa/reactnd-project-would-you-rather/README.md

 ## Data

-There are two types of objects stored in our database:
+There are three types of objects stored in my refactored database:

 * Users
 * Questions
+* Answers

 ### Users